layer-3/docs/docs/legacy/architecture/system-overview.md

 * **Bulk orders** to post or cancel many orders in a single request
 * **Post-only order:**  advanced limit order which will not match immediately; it guarantees that it will be filled or canceled
 * **Fill or kill order:** an advanced limit order which must be fully filled or gets automatically canceled
 * **Stop-loss:** advanced market order used to buy or sell a specific asset once the market reaches the limit price.
-Once the predefined limit price is achieved, the system creates a spot market order.&#x20;
+Once the predefined limit price is achieved, the system creates a spot market order.
 * **Stop-limit:** advanced limit order used to buy or sell a specific asset at a predefined limit.
-Contrary to the stop-loss order, a stop-limit order creates a limit order instead of buying the asset outright once the limit price is achieved.&#x20;
+Contrary to the stop-loss order, a stop-limit order creates a limit order instead of buying the asset outright once the limit price is achieved.
 * **API Rate limit**: a rate limiter configurable depending on user roles; it can be configured at the API server level and the trading engine level
 * **Bi-directional WebSocket API**: allows end-users and brokers' bots to create and cancel orders and be notified about trades in real-time
 * [**gRPC API** with JS and go libraries to speed up the development of bots](https://docs.openware.com/neodax/developers-guides/api-documentation/grpc-protocol)